fortyoneplustwo/timestamp/README.md

 The final result works exactly like a regular text editor except that pasting multiple lines has undefined behaviour, therefore pasting has been disabled.

 ## Audio recording
 The application makes use of the [MediaStream Recording API](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Recording_API) native to the browser.
-The API does not track the duration of recorded audio, so I implemented a dynamic programming algorithm to compute a note's timestamp.
+The API does not track the duration of recorded audio, so I implemented an algorithm to compute a note's timestamp.
 More below.

 ## Timestamp algorithm
   - Keep track of 2 variables `dateWhenRecLastActive` and `dateWhenRecLastInactive`.
 Update them whenever the audio recorder is active (started/resumed) & inactive (paused/stopped).